-The accompanying consolidated financial statements are prepared on the accrual basis of accounting.
+The accompanying consolidated financial statements are prepared on the accrual basis of in accordance with U.S. generally accepted accounting principles (GAAP).

 (b) Basis of Presentation

 Net assets and revenues gains, losses, and other support are classified based on the existence or absence of donor-imposed restrictions.
 Accordingly, the net assets of the Organization and changes therein are classified and reported as follows: